nus-cs2113-AY1920S2/tp/docs/team/jichngan.md

     - Another bug was also found when we tried to enter in a different task type when editing a task. i.e. Tried to edit an Assignment task to an event task and vice versa.
 The program shows a success message but it did not show up in the task list.
-    - I subsequently fixed the bug by disallow users to edit a task type to a different type. [#213](https://github.com/AY1920S2-CS2113T-M16-1/tp/pull/213)
+    - I subsequently fixed the bug by disallowing users to edit a task type to a different type. [#213](https://github.com/AY1920S2-CS2113T-M16-1/tp/pull/213)

  - Credits:
     - Credit to the team for helping me to catch the bugs related to edit command.